Why does Integro Health need to collect, record, and disclose personal information?

-This means we will collect and disclose information that is necessary to properly advise and treat you.
+We will collect, record, and disclose information that is necessary to advise and treat you properly.
 Such necessary information may include:

 - Medical and family medical history;